Back to blog

 Then look for data quality problems that will become WooCommerce problems if you migrate them blindly: duplicate SKUs, missing parent products, inconsistent attribute names, uncompressed or missing images, orphaned variants, broken category paths, retired products still in feeds, unstandardized tax classes, incomplete addresses, and unsupported product types.

 For complex stores, take a sample set before the full migration.
 Include the hardest products: variable products, bundles, subscriptions, downloads, products with many images, products with custom attributes, products with historical orders, and products connected to ERP or marketplace IDs.
-For wider launch planning, keep the source audit connected to the WooCommerce migration checklist so redirects, checkout, QA, and rollback are not separated from the data work.
+For wider launch planning, keep the source audit connected to the WooCommerce migration checklist and the broader composable commerce migration roadmap so redirects, checkout, QA, and rollback are not separated from the data work.

 Build A Field Mapping Matrix Before Import